The DVD "Mr. Rael's Story" is a gift to Genesis fans and an aid to Emergency. The author talks about it: Mimmo Vitale.

 Genesis have never managed to concretize the proposals of a film in all these years, and I don't think they will do it anymore.
 So I threw myself with my modest means in this adventure with the heart, then, if I succeeded, it is up to all those who will believe in this project to evaluate it.

 You have involved - and, let's face it, even agreed - the main Italian Tribute Band of Genesis.
 How did you do?
 Have there been any discussions?

 Honestly, the project was born with the original backing tracks of the album.
 What made me change my mind are the years I have spent so far chasing the concerts of the "Genesisian" tribute bands.
 First in Lombardy where I live, and then, more and more involved you also want for my photographic hobby, in other regions.

-Often in their set lists they inserted "The Lamb", so I said to myself: "but why not give these musician friends the opportunity to accompany this project".
-By now Peter Gabriel & Co. no longer have to prove anything to anyone, while the cover bands felt more involved and eager to play them, and each of them also in different and interesting ways.
+Often in their set lists they included “The Lamb”, so I said to myself: “but why not give these musician friends the opportunity to accompany this project”.
+By now Peter Gabriel & Co. no longer have to prove anything to anyone, while the cover bands felt more involved and willing to play them, and each of them also in different and interesting ways.